 The purpose of Project LISTO is to support the instructional capacity of science educators and to validate innovative practices and strategies via previously developed interventions that address literacy-infused science and technology integration with standardsaligned curriculum.
 Specifically, LISTO compared enhanced Literacy-Infused Science (LIS) instruction to that of typical science instruction.
-LISTO provided standards-aligned, literacyinfused science curricula, ongoing virtual professional development, and on-going virtual mentoring and coaching to fifth-grade science teachers.
+Project LISTO provided standards-aligned, literacy-infused science curricula, ongoing virtual professional development, and ongoing virtual mentoring and coaching to fifth-grade science teachers.

-It is important to note that Hurricane Harvey brought many changes that impacted the first year of implementation for Project LISTO, including the launching of the first year of the project, implementation of all components, and fidelity of implementation.
-This extreme weather event included eight days of heavy rainfall from August 25, 2017 through September 1, 2017, resulting in more than 60 inches of rain that caused catastrophic flooding.
+It is important to note that there were major barriers to this program implementation.
+In 2017, Hurricane Harvey brought many changes that impacted the first year of implementation for Project LISTO, including the launching of the first year of the project, implementation of all components, and fidelity of implementation.
+This extreme weather event included eight days of heavy rainfall from August 25-September 1, resulting in more than 60 inches of rain that caused catastrophic flooding.
 School districts across Texas were hard hit, with over 1.4 million students directly impacted by the storm, more than \$970 million worth of school building damage, and an estimated \$1 billion school funding gap (Morath, 2017).
 Even after a full year, with the state's recovery still "far from over," according to the Texas Tribune survey, 8% of people had not yet returned to their homes (Formby, 2018).
 The hurricane caused a long-term impact on schools, teachers, students, and their families in the affected areas.
-These impacts included students missing instructional hours before and after schools reopened, staff periodically being absent from work or unable to return to their classrooms fully, and schools under high pressure of gathering resources and funding for students and staff, which drove down students' tests scores (Davis et al., 2021).
+Furthermore, the COVID-19 pandemic resulted in school closures, which affected outcome measures in Year 3, specifically.
+Together, these impacts included students missing instructional hours before and after schools reopened, staff periodically being absent from work or unable to return to their classrooms fully, and schools under high pressure of gathering resources and funding for students and staff, which drove down students' tests scores (Davis et al., 2021).